-Staircase To The Moon: Everything You Need To Know
+Staircase To The Moon: Everything you need to know

-From March through to October, a breathtaking natural phenomenon occurs.
 From the picturesque surrounds of Broome’s Town Beach, you can witness the optical illusion that gives the appearance of a staircase rising up to the full moon.

 What is it?

 As the tides go out during the cooler months, a huge expanse of mudflats are exposed along the WA coast, from the Pilbara up to the Kimberley.
 With each full moon between late March and late October to early November, the reflection on the tidal flats of Roebuck Bay creates the stunning optical illusion of a stairway rising up to the moon.
-For precise dates and times, head to the Australia’s North West website HERE – although bear in mind the times may be different outside of Broome.
+For precise dates and times, head to the Australia’s North West – although bear in mind the times may be different outside of Broome.

 Where is it?